ibex-team/ibex-lib/_sources/tutorial.rst.txt

    :start-after: func-compo
    :end-before: func-compo

-The display is as folllows.
+The display is as follows.
 Note that constant values like 0 are automatically replaced by degenerated intervals (like [0,0])::

   f:(x)->(dist(x,(<0, 0> ; <0, 0>));dist(x,(<1, 1> ; <1, 1>)))